-Students and staff are required to complete and submit a health form to the International Office by January 1st.
-Any prescriptions should be scanned and uploaded to UltraCamp along with a copy of your insurance card.
-This information is maintained by each group's Certified Health Provider in order to assist members if health concerns arise.
+Students and staff are required to complete or update a health form to the International Office by January 1st.
+Any prescriptions should be scanned and uploaded to your online account along with a copy of your insurance card.
+This information is maintained by each group's Certified Health Assistant in order to assist members if health concerns arise.
 Visit bluelake.org/ultracamp, log into your account, and complete the forms in the document center.